stefmolin/Sherlock/README.md

 ### Converting YAML Decision Tree into JSON Decision Trees
 1. Convert your YAML into JSON.
 There are many converters available online; I like [this one](https://codebeautify.org/yaml-to-json-xml-csv).
 This will won't let you convert it until your YAML is valid.
-2. Either create a new JSON decision tree file in `static/decision_trees` by copying one of the other ones, or modify a current one by pasting your JSON from line 3 down, but make sure you keep the last line.
+2. Either create a new JSON decision tree file in `static/decision_trees` by copying one of the other ones/modify a current one by pasting your JSON from line 3 down, or using the template in `static/decision_trees/template.json`, but make sure you keep the last line.
 DO NOT CHANGE ANYTHING ELSE.
 Note that the name of the tree variable cannot be changed or Sherlock won't be able to use it.
 You can name the file whatever you want though.
 3. If you are adding a new metric, you will need to make sure that Sherlock can allow people to select that metric (see `templates/parameter_entry.html`) and that Sherlock can then read in the metric (see `templates/investigate.html`).

 ## Functions